loader image

 In July 1910, hydro-aeroplane floats with a ‘step‘ were constructed by Borwick & Sons, boat builders of Bowness-on-Windermere, from the designs of Gnosspelius and which he tested at Windermere.
 These were the first floats with a hydroplane step in the world.

-Gnosspelius No. 2 flew successfully on 14 February 1912.
+Gnosspelius No. 2 first flew successfully on 14 February 1912.

 Gnosspelius was the only person at Windermere to design and fly his own hydro-aeroplane.
 Gnosspelius No. 2 was the first British hydro-aeroplane to have wingtip floats. – The History of British Aviation 1908-1914 by D Brett.
 He was described by Captain Edward Wakefield in the Westmorland Gazette, 6 April 1912 as “the engineer of The Lakes Flying Company, but retains his own machine”.
 He also designed The Lakes Flying Company’s Waterhen hydro-aeroplane which first flew on 30 April 1912, and the Gnosspelius-Trotter hydro-aeroplane which first flew on 9 October 1913.
 In order to improve longevity, he had Borwicks make the underside of the Gnosspelius-Trotter‘s float with an inner skin of ⅛ inch mahogany planks laid diagonally and with an outer skin of ¹⁄₁₆ veneer, whilst between the brass riveted skins was a membrane of painted fabric.
 The last known flights of the Gnosspelius-Trotter were on 11 November 1913.

-On 12 February 1914, Gnosspelius obtained UK Patent No. 10,801 for a V-shaped construction of float. – Now, all seaplane floats are stepped and V-shaped.
+On 12 February 1914, Gnosspelius obtained UK Patent No. 10,801 for a V-shaped construction of float. – Today, all seaplane floats are stepped and V-shaped.

 The engine was transferred to a Hydroplane made from the float formerly fitted to the Gnossspelius-Trotter and a Blériot, which was a 2-4 seater ‘kept to give students practice in running fast over water, judging speeds and also as a safety attendant’. – About the Seaplane School booklet, 1915.